jerem/psdparse/README.txt

   (N.B.
 In MPW, the directory separator is : instead of /.)
   Subdirectories may be arbitrarily deep.
-* To write a text file describing layers, sizes and positions (list.txt), use option --writelist.
+* To write a text file describing layers, sizes and positions (list.txt), use option --list.
 This file is put in the same directory as PNGs.
+* Normally, RGB images (and grey scale+alpha images) are written as composite PNG with channels combined in one file.
+To write individual PNG files for each channel, regardless of mode, use the --split option.

 LICENSE